-The Columbus Buckeye Kosher BBQ for the fifth year brought barbecue fans together to try a range of foods and activities, all while having a chance to connect with their friends, neighbors and new acquaintances.
+For the fifth year, the Columbus Buckeye Kosher BBQ Festival brought barbecue fans together to try a range of foods and activities while they connected with friends, neighbors and new acquaintances.

 While in the past, the event had been run by Buckeye Kosher and volunteers, namely Stuart Appelbaum and Daniel Newman who started the barbecue in 2015, this year JewishColumbus partnered on the event.
 Such support has become crucial as the event grows, said JewishColumbus CEO Joel Marcovitch.